 One of the key functions of management is to utilize people in the accomplishment of organizational objectives.
 To accomplish these objectives, management must not only create a favorable environment in which the employee must work but also motivate employees to greater performance.
 When management fails to motivate, the employee becomes a liability to the organization.
 Managers are the hubs on which the entire organization rotates.
 They influence efficiency by the choice of technology to be used.
-Thus an organization's ability to be productive or not i.
+Thus an organization's ability to be productive or not depend on how labour is utilized by management.

+i.
 Attitude to Work: